mmckegg/soundbank-sample/README.md

 ### source.start(at)

 Schedule note start.
 Can only be called once.
-For each event, create a new instance of sample player.
+For each event, you need to create a new instance.

 ### source.stop(at)